-NASHVILLE, Tenn. –** The Titans trimmed their roster to 53 players on Saturday.
+NASHVILLE, Tenn. —The Titans trimmed their roster to 53 players on Friday.

-Changes, of course, could still come before the Titans face the Oakland Raiders on September 10.
+Changes, of course, could still come before the Titans face the Minnesota Vikings on September 11.
+Keep in mind the Titans have the No.1 spot on the waiver wire.

 But for now, here's a look at where the team stands numbers-wise at each position, and a quick analysis….